Condoleezza Rice: Institutions Aren't Perfect, But They're The Bedrock Of Democracy

 I think we're still a bright, shining city on the hill, not because we're perfect but because we struggle in our imperfections every day.
 When I was standing in the Ben Franklin Room about to be sworn in as secretary of state — by the way by a Jewish woman justice, Justice Ginsburg — with Ben Franklin looking over us, I couldn't help but think that this was a Constitution to which I was about to take an oath of allegiance that it once counted my ancestors three-fifths of a man, a Constitution that had to be referred to by Martin Luther King to say that America shouldn't be something else, just had to be what it said it was.
 That's a pretty powerful story of evolution.
 Human beings are not perfect.
 Their institutions are not perfect, but they have to keep trying.
 And America has to help people keep trying.

 Morning Edition editor Martha Wexler and Web producer Heidi Glenn contributed to this report.
+It was produced for broadcast by radio producer Noor Wazwaz.